yczhang1/AIND-Sudoku/README.md

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 Answer: The algorithm first appends the two main diagonals to unitlist.
 The two main diagonals therefore are treated as units in the same way as rows, cols, and 3x3 boxes.
-The functions eliminate(), only_choice(), naked_twins(), and search() treat the two main diagonal units as constraints.
+Functions with values as an argument will treat the two main diagonal units as constraints.

 ### Install